 Support peace in Afghanistan

-While the war is over for America, the plight of 38 million Afghans remaining inside the country and 2.6 million registered refugees remains dire.
+While the war is over for America, the plight of 38 million Afghans inside the country and 2.6 million registered refugees remains dire.
 The United States and our European allies have a moral obligation to help Afghans who remain in the country, as well as refugees and those in the diaspora.
+An estimated 90 percent of the country’s population is living in poverty, while 24 million Afghans rely humanitarian aid.

-Though it is extremely difficult to try to influence the Taliban government, it is even more urgent as Afghans continue to face a desperate humanitarian crises with insufficient funding and little access to basic services, especially healthcare and food.
+Afghans continue to face a desperate humanitarian crises with insufficient funding and little access to basic services, especially health care and food.
 The United States — and the West — has only three options: turn our back on Afghanistan and the 38 million Afghans left behind; bankroll an armed opposition to the Taliban, but we’ve tried that before; or engage with the government.
-The challenge is to find a way to engage without strengthening the Taliban’s grip on power.
+The aim is to find a way to engage without strengthening the Taliban’s grip on power.

 What we do